myty/openbrewerydb-graphql-dotnet/README.md

 ## Getting Started

-Run this from your favorite commandline (The first time this runs, it will download seed data so it may take a few minutes more to get things spun up):
+Run this from your favorite command-line (The first time this runs, it will download seed data so it may take a few minutes more to get things spun up):

     yarn dotnet

 Once you see `Application started.
 Press Ctrl+C to shut down.`, go to this url, https://localhost:5001/graphql/playground/ and play around.

-If you'd like to run a working frontend React sample applicatyion, in a separate terminal, you will need to do a few things:
+If you'd like to run a working frontend React sample application, in a separate terminal, you will need to do a few things:

 1. You will need to get your own Google Maps API key.
 Here are instructions to do so: https://developers.google.com/maps/documentation/javascript/get-api-key